roboguy13/accelerate-examples/recursive-cond-transformation.md

 ## Combine base case computation and recursive computation using `while`

+Given a dummy argument:

+    dummyArg :: a

 20.
+TODO: Figure out what should be happening here

     f . safeCoerce p (condAnn cf c t f)
       =>